Mattress for Side Sleepers

 Some mattresses are designed to minimize motion transfer, while others do not have this feature.
 For example, latex and memory foam mattresses tend to absorb motion, while spring mattresses tend to Transfer motion more readily.

 A mattress with good motion transfer properties will minimize the amount of movement that is transferred to the other side of the bed, ensuring that both sides remain undisturbed.
-This is very important for couples who share a bed, as it can help to prevent one partner from disturbing the other.
+This is very important for couples who share a bed, as it can help prevent one partner from disturbing the other.

 Also, when considering motion transfer, it's important to balance this feature with other factors such as comfort, support, and durability.